PfCO – Your questions answered

-Similarly, if you hold a current valid PPL or equivalent then provided the CAA issue the required waiver then you will not be required to pass our Theory Test.
+However, if you hold a current valid PPL or equivalent then provided the CAA issue the required waiver then you will not be required to pass our Theory Test.

-We run the Course once a month, alternating between Maidstone in Kent and Chester in Cheshire.
+We run the Course at least once a month, alternating between Maidstone in Kent and Chester in Cheshire.
 In both cases we base ourselves at a Mercure Hotel chosen for the General Manager’s enthusiasm for drones, and our ability to fly right from the grounds of the hotel.

 We will also be running two PfCO Courses in the hills north of Malaga, Spain, 7 – 12 May 2018, and 12 – 18 May 2018.

 Finally, we have a Course running at Ardingly College, West Sussex, in August 2018, one in Edinburgh in September and one in Surrey in October.

 As the Practical Flight Assessment is a test of your adherence to your stated procedures as well as your flying ability this is not really possible and indeed is not necessary as we will have helped you to complete your Ops Manual before your PFA.